786-752-2873

 The Celebration Venue (Reception)

-The choice of celebration venue is the central axis of wedding logistics and experience.
-The couple must ensure that the space can comfortably accommodate all their guests and that its design is functional for planned activities, such as the dance floor or table arrangement.1 It is essential to ask what services the venue rental includes, such as tables, chairs, tablecloths, tableware, service staff, and cleaning.1
+The choice of celebration venue is the central axis of wedding logistics and the overall guest experience.
+The couple must ensure that the floor plan can comfortably accommodate the guest count and that its architectural layout is highly functional for all planned events, such as the dance floor placement, food stations, or custom table arrangements.
+It is essential to explicitly ask what services the rental fee covers, such as tables, chairs, luxury linens, tableware, security, setup staff, and post-event cleaning.

 Food and Drink

-Gastronomic personalization is an opportunity for innovation and savings.
-The tasting offered by caterers is a crucial stage for choosing the menu that will delight guests.1 It is essential to ensure that options are available for people with allergies, food intolerances, vegetarians/vegans, or children.1
+Gastronomic personalization is an incredible opportunity to surprise and delight your guests.
+The official menu tasting session offered by catering companies is a crucial milestone for finalizing the dishes that will be served.
+It is absolutely imperative to ensure that alternative menus are available for guests with special dietary restrictions, food allergies, intolerances, vegan or vegetarian lifestyles, and custom kids’ meals for children.

 Entertainment and Music